ruby-analysis/delfos/README.md

 ### Command line tool
 I want to detect common software design mistakes in a way which is useful/actionable like rubocop.

-### Cope with Metaprogramming
-It would be nice if Delfos were able to handle code which defines/re-defines the 3 metaprogramming methods it uses.

 # Development